netleniya/Flight-Delay-Predictor/README.md

 # Flight Delay Prediction

 This repository contains a machine learning model and associated code for predicting flight delays.
 The model is trained on historical flight data and can be used to predict whether a given flight will be delayed or not, based on various features such as airline, origin and destination airports, scheduled departure time, and more.
-This work is an expansion of that done as part of the final project for the Statistics and Modeling course at the University of Waterloo (2023), and adds a barebones [Streamlit](https://streamlit.io) interface for interacting with the trained model.
+This work is an expansion of that done as part of the final project for the Statistics for Data Science course at the University of Waterloo (2023), and adds a barebones [Streamlit](https://streamlit.io) interface for interacting with the trained model.

 ## Features